felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 Customer count and order volume follow the same pattern, rising gradually across five years.
 Order frequency per active customer stays almost constant.
+Growth comes mainly from **more customers**, not more purchases per customer.

+**Overall:**
+- The business is heavily dependent on Q4 and should encourage off-season purchases to reduce seasonal risk.
+- NorthStar must manage Q2–Q3 inventory more carefully and reduce reliance on markdown-heavy Q4 performance.
+- Avoid “panic markdowns” in December by starting earlier markdown cadence for slow movers.

 <br><br>
 <p align="center">